dib-lab/dammit/doc/system_requirements.md

 For the standard pipeline, dammit needs ~18GB of storage space to store its prepared databases, plus a few hundred MB per BUSCO database.
-For the standard annotation pipeline, we recommend 16GB of RAM.
+For the standard annotation pipeline, we recommend at least 16GB of RAM.
 This can be reduced by editing LAST parameters via a custom configuration file.

 The full pipeline, which uses uniref90, needs several hundred GB of space and considerable RAM to prepare the databases.
 You'll also want either a fat internet connection or a big cup of patience to download uniref.

+For some species, we have found that the amount of RAM required can be proportional to the size of the transcriptome being annotated.
+For example: a species of killifish, *Fundulus zebrinus* with 266,978 contigs took 90 GB of RAM, 16 cores for 24 hrs.